dillonschultz93/pasta-ds/docs/core/050-Foundations/010-Foundations-Lexicon.md

 ### Zero Information Loss Rule

 The first rule of Pasta is that no information — specifically the Design Logic — shall be lost or turned implicit at any level/granularity of the specifications and implementation.
-In other words,  within Pasta and all its client platforms, all implemented attributes can always be reverse-engineered to the primal design thinking behind it.
+In other words,  within Pasta and all its client platforms, all implemented attributes can always be reverse-engineered to the primal design thinking behind them.

 ### Nomenclature